 How I Plan Work: Two-Week Kanban

-We ask three questions:
+We answer three questions:

 - What shipped?